MathieuTurcotte/node-backoff/README.md

 #### backoff.backoff([err])

 Starts a backoff operation.
+If provided, the error parameter will be emitted as the last argument of the `backoff` and `fail` events to let the listeners know why the backoff operation was attempted.

-Will throw an error if a backoff operation is already in progress.
+An error will be thrown an error if a backoff operation is already in progress.

 In practice, this method should be called after a failed attempt to perform a sensitive operation (connecting to a database, downloading a resource over the network, etc.).

-If provided, the error parameter will be emitted as the last argument of the `backoff` and `fail` events to let the client know why the backoff operation was attempted.

 #### backoff.reset()